Certain Veterans are eligible for a VA Grant up to $81,080 to purchase, build, or modify a home.

-The mission of the Veterans News Network is providing quality resources, products, and services to the men and women who have made great sacrifices for our country.
+The mission of the Hometown Hero Project is providing quality resources, products, and services to the men and women who have made great sacrifices for our country.

 Many of these volunteers returned home having suffered severe service-connected injuries, and for these men and women our country bestows VA Specially Adapted Housing (SAH) grants.
 See Specially Adapted Housing Grants For Disabled Veterans handbook for specific details.

 The Specially Adapted Housing (SAH) program offers grants to certain service members and Veterans with severe service-connected disabilities to assist them in building, remodeling, purchasing an adapted home, or applying the grant against an existing mortgage.
 These grants are not available for minor disabilities, like hearing loss, and generally can include – but not limited to:

 - Ramps allowing entrance to, or exit from, the Veterans/Servicemembers primary residence;

 - Widening of doorways to allow access to essential lavatory and sanitary facilities;

 - Raising or lowering kitchen or bathroom sinks and/or counters; Improving entrance paths or driveways in immediate area of the home to facilitate access to the home by the Veteran/ Servicemember;

 - Improving plumbing or electrical systems made necessary due to installation of dialysis equipment or other medically sustaining equipment in the home.